kdl-org/kdl/SPEC.md

 It is a syntax error for any body lines of the multi-line string to not match the whitespace prefix of the last line with the final quote.

+#### Newline Normalization

+Literal Newline sequences in Multi-line Strings must be normalized to a single `U+000A` (`LF`) during deserialization.
+This means, for example, that `CR LF` becomes a single `LF` during parsing.

+This normalization does not apply to non-literal Newlines entered using escape sequences.

+For clarity: this normalization is for individual sequences.
+That is, the literal sequence `CRLF CRLF` becomes `LF LF`, not `LF`.

 #### Example

 ```kdl